How to Check Vehicle Registration Status in Alberta

 2-Find the Expiry Date of Your Vehicle Registration

 Check the expiry chart here.
-The expiry date is based on the first letter of your last name or company’s name.
-For example, if your last name is Norton, your expiry date is in May.
-So, you need to renew your vehicle registration before midnight on the 31st of May.
+Your vehicle registration expiry date is based on the first letter of your last name or your company’s name.
+For example, if your last name is Norton, your registration expiry month would be May.
+This means you must renew your vehicle registration before midnight on May 31.

 3-Check Online Through Your Alberta.ca Account